A. L. Zissu: Sfatul Sionist and "Biblical socialism"

 In July 1950, the Romanian communist regime openly embarked on anti-Zionist and anti-cosmopolitan campaigns, arresting waves of Jewish nationalists and nonconformists.
 Zissu joined Zalman Rabinsohn, brother of the Communist Party politico Ana Pauker and a returnee from Israel, trying to find sympathetic ears in the party leadership.
 They received a blunt reply and a warning from Iosif Chișinevschi, who allegedly told Rabinsohn that antisemitism had been liquidated from the country, and that Romania sided with the Arab League.
-That year, Iosif Bercu published a brochure which alleged that: "the 'big Zionists' have all worked with the German fascists [...].
-A. L. Zissu, for example, who was the president of the Zionist organization for many years, stayed in Berlin during the war and made deals with the Hitlerites."
+That year, Iosif Bercu published a brochure which alleged that: the 'big Zionists' have all worked with the German fascists [...].
+A. L. Zissu, for example, who was the president of the Zionist organization for many years, stayed in Berlin during the war and made deals with the Hitlerites.

+At Jilava

 In the meantime, Zissu's old friend Reuven Rubin, who was serving as Israel's first ambassador in Bucharest, tried to redress Zissu's fortunes.
 He asked Zissu to write a monograph "on the Jewish tragedy under the Antonescu government", with financial support from the Jewish Agency for Israel.
 Zissu rejected the sponsorship, but agreed to start writing it for free, "in Israel, and in the Hebrew language."
 Upon Rubin's intervention, Sharett sent him a gift of 50,000 lei in April 1951.
 In his reply, Zissu confirmed that what he actually needed was his own Israeli passport.
 He also asked Sharett to call on Frédéric Joliot-Curie, who, as a friend of the Romanian communists, might have intervened on Zissu' behalf.
 Zissu was perfecting his own brand of antimalarial medication, intending to share the patents and profits with the Israeli state, Teva Pharmaceuticals, and the Histadrut.
 At the time, several branches of his family had emigrated—including those formed by his brothers-in-law Aron Rappaport and Isidor Zimmer, and his brother Ehud Achiazar.
 As reported by Zissu, Sharett sent a reply through Rubin that "he could not and cannot offer me Israeli citizenship".

 Zissu then followed up with displays of radical defiance: he made a public mockery of the Stockholm Peace Appeal, which was being circulated in the Romanian intellectual community, refusing to sign it because he "wanted war".
 Writer Nicolae Steinhardt, who recounts the incident, admired Zissu as an "insane man breaking his own windows".
 On May 3 or May 10, 1951, the Securitate arrested Zissu and some 200 of his fellow activists.
 On May 16, România Liberă informed the public that "the former great industrialist A. L. Zissu of Aurel Vlaicu Street 34" had refused to sign the Peace Appeal.
 The newspaper claimed that, as one of the "former collaborators with the fascist regime in our country", Zissu was hoping for a return to the "halcyon days when our people was being bled out to enrich a handful of exploiters."